robotsinside/laravel-breadcrumbs/README.md

 {{ Breadcrumbs::mutate('AdminMutator')->render() }}
 ```

-If the URL is `http://example.test/admin/posts/my-post`, breacrumbs will render:
+If the URL is `http://example.test/admin/posts/my-post`, breadcrumbs will render:

 ```html
 <nav aria-label="You are here:" role="navigation">